I am reading the article “ENTROPY THEORY OF GEODESIC FLOWS”.

 Kapok theorem:

-Riquelme proved the same formula hold for Lipchitz maps on topological manifold.
+Riquelme proved that the same formula holds for Lipschitz maps on a topological manifold.

-Let $latex M_e(X,T)$ defined the moduli space of $latex T$-invariant portability measure.
+Let $M_{e}(X,T)$ be the moduli space of $T$-invariant portability measures.

-Let $latex M_(X,T)$ defined the moduli space of ergodic $latex T$-invariant probability measure.
+Let $M(X,T)$ be the moduli space of ergodic $T$-invariant probability measures.

 Simplified entropy formula: